hhdinh19/Swiss-BBS-data/README.md

 This repository contains count data for 46 bird species from the Swiss Breeding Bird Survey (Swiss BBS).
 Each species is represented by a separate CSV file.
 These data were used in the manuscript:

-#### "A Flexible Framework for N-mixture Occupancy Models of Count Data: Applications to Breeding Bird Surveys"
+#### "A flexible framework for N-mixture occupancy models: applications to breeding bird surveys"

 ### Authors
 + Huu-Dinh Huynh